jdesbonnet/RFM69_LPC812_firmware/readme.md

 # Release History:

+## 0.7.2
+ * Workaround for Issue #13: first iteration of low power mode does not go into proper low power mode (consumes >1mA).
+Solution is to make first iteration very short.
+Root cause still unknown.

+## 0.7.1
+ * RFM68 board sleep current now down to 2.6µA due to conditioning of MCU to RFM reset pin.

 ## 0.7.0, 26 Nov 2016
  * Support for RFM98 and RFM69
  * 3µA sleep current achieved with RFM98